Get the best tennis tips and offers!

 The most common way to decide who serves first is to perform a coin toss or a racket spin before the match.
 There are no official rules on how the decision should be made but coin toss and racket spin have proven to be the most common ways.

 The coin toss is mainly used in professional matches.
-In coin toss both of the players stand at the net and one of the players chooses head or tails following a coin toss by the match umpire.
+In a coin toss, both the players stand at the net and one of the players chooses head or tails following a coin toss by the match umpire.

 The winner of the coin toss can choose one of these options:

-Defer means that the opponent can choose if he wants to serve first or if he wants to pick the starting side.
-Picking the starting side can be useful for example in sunny or windy conditions.
+Defer means that the opponent can choose if they want to serve first or if they want to pick the starting side.
+Picking the starting side can be useful, for example in sunny or windy conditions.

 If the other player managed to guess right the direction the logo is facing after the spin he/she has three options:

-Defer means that the opponent can choose if he wants to serve first or if he wants to pick the starting side.
-Picking the starting side can be useful for example in sunny or windy conditions.
+Defer means that the opponent can choose if they want to serve first or if they want to pick the starting side.
+Picking the starting side can be useful, for example in sunny or windy conditions.

 In a tiebreak, the serving continues in normal order so the player who was returning the last game before the tiebreak will serve first.
 After the first tiebreak point, both of the players continue serving two points in a row.

-One of the greatest advantages of serving first is that you have to opportunity to win the first game of the match.
-The serving player usually wins 70% of his games so choosing to serve first might give you a good headstart.
-If you happen to win the first game and then break your opponent’s first serve and then win the third game you will have a three-game advantage.
+One of the greatest advantages of serving first is that you have the opportunity to win the first game of the match.
+The serving player usually wins 70% of his games, so choosing to serve first might give you a good headstart.
+If you happen to win the first game, and then break your opponent’s first serve, and then win the third game, you will have a three-game advantage.
 This three-game advantage might affect your opponent and weaken his/her self-confidence.

 In general, it is unfavorable to return first but there are some exceptions: